Mormon's Depository

 I relate this to you, and I want you to understand it.
 I take this liberty of referring to those things so that they will not be forgotten and lost.

 [By now, if you didn’t know about this before, you’re wondering why not.
 The answer is simple.
-Our leading LDS scholars and educators (and their students who staff the Curriculum department) promote the two-Cumorahs theory, which claims that Mormon’s repository is somewhere in a Mexican mountain that is the “real” Cumorah.
-Later in this post I’ll show some examples of how they treat what Oliver and Brigham’ taught about the repository, but you can see this “two-Cumorahs” theory on display right now in the North Visitors Center on Temple Square, as I explain here.]
+Leading LDS scholars and educators (and their followers and employees) promote the Mesoamerican/two-Cumorahs theory (M2C), which claims that Mormon’s repository is somewhere in a Mexican mountain that is the “real” Cumorah.
+Later in this post we’ll look at some examples of how they treat what Oliver and Brigham’ taught about the repository.]

 Carlos Smith was a young man of as much veracity as any young man we had, and he was a witness to these things.

 [He’s referring to Don Carlos, Joseph’s younger brother who became the editor of the Times and Seasons.
-In 1841, Don Carlos republished Letter VII so everyone in the Church would know about the New York Cumorah, including Mormon’s repository.
-Our LDS scholars and educators think Don Carlos was merely repeating a false tradition about the New York Cumorah.
+In 1841, Don Carlos republished Letter VII so everyone in the Church would know the facts about the New York Cumorah, including Mormon’s repository.
+Nevertheless, certain prominent LDS scholars and their followers claim that Don Carlos was merely repeating a false tradition about the New York Cumorah.
 Here, Brigham Young tells us that Don Carlos, like Oliver Cowdery, knew from personal experience that there was only one Cumorah and it was in New York.]

 Samuel Smith saw some things, Hyrum saw a good many things, but Joseph was the leader.